tanzich/FilmReview-SentimentAnalysis/README.md

 - Backend connects back to the HTML with the respond.

 # Conclusion
 The dashboard currently is a work in progress.
-In the future, we hope to add more functionality and provide a even deeper analysis of user's sentiment.
+In the future, we hope to add more functionality and provide a deeper analysis of user's sentiment.